Posted in: EventsLast update: 10/09/19

 Share, comment, and vote

 Show your followers that you value their opinion, as well as their contributions, by opening up the contest to a vote.
 When you display entries in the public gallery, you can permit viewers to share, comment, and vote for their favorites.
-This also has the effect of doubling participation!
-First, users take part to share their entries.
-Then they return to the gallery to make their vote.

 Once the competition has closed, you can choose a winner by popular vote, invite a jury to decide, or select an entry at random.